-- .21 Directional felling should be used near streams to minimize debris entering the stream.
-Any tree that cannot be felled without falling into or across the streambed should be left standing. - .22 Minimize the number of trees harvested on the stream bank within an SMZ where they may help to protect the integrity of the stream, provide shade, and stabilize the bank. - .23 Trees should be removed from the SMZ before being limbed and topped if the adjacent areas are to be burned after logging operations. - .24 Every effort should be made to protect the residual timber stand within the SMZ
+- .21 Minimize soil disturbance and protect the residual timber stand within the SMZ. - .22 If possible, trees harvested in the SMZ should be removed from the SMZ prior to skidding. - .23 Directional felling should be used near streams to minimize debris entering the stream.
+Any tree that cannot be felled without falling into or across the streambed should be left standing.
+Trees accidentally felled across streams should be topped prior to skidding or removed by the top from the other side. - .24 Minimize the number of trees harvested on the stream bank within an SMZ where they may help to protect the integrity of the stream, provide shade, and stabilize the bank. - .25 Trees should be removed from the SMZ before being limbed and topped if the adjacent areas are to be burned after logging operations.